Faltu Larki: Plot

 Mushtari, the washerwoman of the house finds another job at a haveli and from there she brings the marriage proposal of Moazzam Jah for Faiza to which Raskha agrees.
 Moazzam Jah's sister, Tajwar is a dominating woman, has a strange relation with her tomboyish driver Anwer, and is a matriarch of her house.
 She wants to get his brother married who has some psychological issues.
 She calls off Moazzam's wedding with Faiza when it reveals on her that she is not as simple and dumb as she requires after which Mushtari suggests her to marry him with Jahan Ara who is a simple, innocent and orphan maiden.
 On the other hand, Paro tries to convince Yasir to elope with Jahan Ara to which he refuses stating that Jahan Ara's dignity is very valuable for him.
 After failing her trap, she then libels on Jahan Ara that she has an affair with a cable guy after which Anwar calls off the decision of her marriage with Bhai Jaan and sends her back to Siraj's house.
 In his house, Yasir, who is now working in a coaching centre, gains some time to spend with her and tells her that he has changed himself.
 Meanwhile, the marriage proposal of Moazzam Jah for Jahan Ara is accepted by Siraj and Almas as Tajwar offers them twenty lac rupees in return.
-When Yasir comes to know about it, he informs Jahan Ara, but she does not believe him.
+When Yasir learns of it, he informs Jahan Ara, but she does not believe him.
 He tries to call off her wedding and save her but fails but there Jahan Ara also confesses her love for him.

 Pashi gets caught with his class-fellow Kashi and Paro beats her furiously.
 Anwar tries to stop her but in this anger state, the truth slips from her tongue that her love and life with him was always fake, after which Anwar starts to hate her.
 It turns Anwar towards Raskha, and the things between them sort out and they become happy with each other.
 After her abortion and facing a lot of domestic abuse and emotional traumas from Tabish and his family, Erum decides to divorce him and returns her house.
 The strayed young minds of Pashi and Kashi lead them to kill each other as their parents treat them strictly.
 After Pashi's death, Paro's life gets upside down and Anwar divorces her as she already confessed the truth to him.
 He decides with Raskha to go for Umrah.

 On her wedding day, Jahan Ara decides not to let someone sell her and asks Almas about her price to which she realizes her mistake.
 In the haveli, Tajwar who is already a patient of epilepsy has another stroke when she sees Anwer and Nimmo (Mushtari's daughter) together.
 Later, it is revealed that one of their stepbrother returns from abroad and admits Tajwar, Moazzam Jah and their mother who was already mentally challenged, in a mental hospital.